ElasticHQ/elasticsearch-HQ/DEVELOPMENT.md

 Development Instructions
 =========

-This application uses NodeJS and Grunt for building its development environment, distribution copy, and (some) dependency management.
+This application uses Python 3.4+

 Follow the steps below to build the appropriate structure for either local testing or distro.
-We assume you have Grunt and NodeJS installed.
+We assume you have Python 3.4+ installed.

 DEVELOPMENT
 ---------------